Adam-yni/gfn/README.md

 ## 3. GFlowNets

 ### 3.1 GflowNets Finetuning
-Finally, you can fine-tune your chosen LLM using the script provided in the `/GFlowNets` directory.
+Finally, you can finetune your chosen LLM using the script provided in the `/GFlowNets` directory.
 GFlowNets trained models naturally sample diverse, high-quality solutions proportional to their rewards, as measured by the PRM.
 ```bash
 python main.py --"your_model" --"your_PRM"
 ```